MicrosoftDocs/memdocs/memdocs/intune/configuration/settings-catalog.md

 > [!TIP]
 >
 > - For a list of the settings in the settings catalog, go to the [IntunePMFiles / DeviceConfig GitHub repository](https://github.com/IntunePMFiles/DeviceConfig).
 > - To see the Microsoft Edge policies you have configured, open Microsoft Edge, and go to `edge://policy`.
-Or, if you use Copilot, you can use a prompt like **Show me all the existing policies that configure microsoft edge**.
+Or, if you use Copilot, you can use a prompt like **Show me all the existing policies that configure microsoft edge browser**.

 This article lists the steps to create a policy, shows how to search and filter the settings in Intune, and shows how to use Copilot for these tasks.